statsmaths/cleanNLP/README.md

 solution is to start with a fresh version of Anaconda 3.6 (the 2.7 series causes problem even though it technically should work).
 We have not had an issue getting the library installed when doing this.
-On Windows, a fresh version of Anacond also helps, but even then there can be futher issues.
+On Windows, a fresh version of Anaconda also helps, but even then there can be further issues.
 On Windows, it seems that there is no general solution that works for everyone, unfortunately.
 Your best bet is to follow the instructions above and then look up your particular warning on the [spacy issues page](https://github.com/explosion/spacy/issues).

-After the backend is install, you should be able to run the code in the preceeding section "Basic usage" as given.
+After the backend is install, you should be able to run the code in the preceding section "Basic usage" as given.

 ### corenlp backend (Java)